espressif/esp-faq/docs/en/hardware-related/development-board.rst

   - Driver not installed: Before connecting the ESP32 development board to a Windows computer, you need to install the driver.
 If the driver is not installed or installed incorrectly, the development board will not be recognized as a serial port device.
 Download and install the `FT232R USB UART driver <https://www.usb-drivers.org/ft232r-usb-uart-driver.html>`_.
   - Loose or damaged USB cable: If the USB cable is loose or damaged, the development board cannot be correctly recognized.
 Users can replace the USB cable or check if the USB cable is plugged in tightly to ensure a normal connection between the USB cable and the computer.
-  - Faulty development board: If the above two reasons can be excluded, it may be because development board itself is faulty.
+  - Faulty development board: If the above two reasons can be excluded, it may be because the development board itself is faulty.
 Users can try connecting to other USB ports or other computers for testing, or detect and repair the development board.

   It should be noted that when testing the connection of the development board, you need to confirm whether the serial port settings and driver settings of the development board are correct.
 Some development boards need to manually select the correct port and baud rate in the serial port settings to connect to the computer.
 At the same time, some drivers also need to manually set the port and baud rate to ensure consistency with the development board settings.